Nightfall Documentation

 2. Select the check boxes of the reports to be included.
 Click Select All to include all the reports.

-3. Select the historic time period for which you wish to generate the report.
+4. Select the time period for which you wish to download the report.

 Analyzing Downloaded Reports